mrexmelle/go-casbin-acl-csv-example/README.md

-# go-casbin-acl-filebased-example
+# go-casbin-acl-csv-example
-An example of how to use casbin as an ACL service with file-based configuration
+An example of how to use casbin as an ACL service with CSV configuration

 # Setup
 ## Install dependencies